Khazarian Mafia: Use during the Russian invasion of Ukraine

 From early 2022, researchers tracked the "Khazarian Mafia" trope on Telegram and other platforms as part of pro-Kremlin propaganda framing, casting Ukraine as a "Khazarian" project and using the rhetoric to justify or sanitize Russia's war.
+Since Khazaria spanned territories corresponding to modern-day southeastern Russia, southern Ukraine, Crimea, and Kazakhstan, the conspiracy theory acquired a distinct geographic relevance in the context of the war.
 Regional and European fact-checkers have debunked claims that President Volodymyr Zelenskyy intends to create a "Khazarian Jewish state" in Ukraine and western Russia and have contextualized such narratives as antisemitic conspiracism.